Cleft Lip and Cleft Palate Scheme for health professionals

 Prescribed dental patient certification

-From 1 December 2015, when providing treatment under the scheme, you must certify that your patient meets all of the eligibility requirements of a prescribed dental patient.
+When providing treatment under the scheme, you must certify that your patient meets all of the eligibility requirements of a prescribed dental patient.
 This includes age and condition requirements.

-To do this you must include the text certified dental patient on the patient’s account or in the text field of a Medicare claim for benefits.
+You’ll need to include the text certified dental patient on the patient’s account or in the text field of a Medicare claim for benefits.

 For information on eligible conditions under the scheme, visit the Department of Health’s MBS Online website.